-The moderate seaside climate permits year-round outdoor activities.
-In addition to the recreation facilities on campus, students have access to nearby beaches with opportunities for surfing, fishing, and boating.
+The moderate seaside climate permits year-round outdoor activities, and in addition to the recreation facilities on campus, students have access to nearby beaches with opportunities for surfing, fishing, and boating.
+Malibu lies less than an hour from downtown Los Angeles, an international center for culture, industry, entertainment, commerce, and education.